 "This is not your typical colourful, warm water, little fishies underwater promenade.
 But you will see, it may be just as unforgettable and unique."

 This adds an item to my bucket list.
-Did you know that from May until mid -October, in the Cabot Trail area, you can snorkel with whales.
+Did you know that from May until mid -October, in Nova Scotia's Cabot Trail area, you can snorkel with whales.
 Let me try that again: you can snorkel with w-h-a-l-e-s.
 You might spot huge 75 feet finback whales, humpback whales, pilot whales, minke whales or even dolphins.
 Similarly, snorkelling near St. John’s can be a spectacular trip.
-Just off the coast of Newfoundland and Labrador, the meeting of the cool Labrador Current and the warm Gulf Stream creates an abundance of marine life that attracts thousands of whales, and provides rich nesting grounds for millions of seabirds.
-Top that off with the clear and cool water, 10,000-year-old icebergs, and 500-year-old shipwreck history.
+Just off the coast of Newfoundland, the meeting of the cool Labrador Current and the warm Gulf Stream creates an abundance of marine life that attracts thousands of whales, and provides rich nesting grounds for millions of seabirds.
+Top that off with the clear and cool water, 10,000-year-old icebergs, and 500-year-old shipwrecks.

 Ontario is blessed with incredible great lakes, many of which are host to all sorts of shipwrecks that attract marine life and divers.
 Popular dive sites you may want to check out include, the "Graveyards of Lake Ontario," the wrecks of Lake Erie, the 22 historic shipwrecks protected in Fathom Five National Marine Park just off of Tobermory (Georgian Bay), and the Kingston shipwrecks in the St. Lawrence River.